 Living as a Community of Prayer, Compassion, and Belonging

-We used this video from Br.
-David Steindl-Rast to begin our time together:
+We have used this video from Br.
+David Steindl-Rast in our ongoing conversations:

 In any campaign, there are pressures and anxieties, and we know that there will be many points along the way where have many details to accomplish; however, we recognize that the way we approach these details matters enormously.
 Specifically, we will look at major renovations to our nave, narthex, and choir loft.
 In addition, we need transportation for the community, and we will explore the potential for a multi-purpose space for children and youth.
 We will “accomplish” a lot; however, what will be our greatest “accomplishment” is the continued formation of this spiritual community as we step into our third century of shared ministry.

-To help us ground ourselves, we will take on the following practices:
+To help us ground ourselves, we will ground ourselves in the images from this collect:

 Almighty and eternal God, so draw our hearts to thee, so